Juancho1162/Langchain_BTP/README.md

+# Objective
-# Learning SAP CAP and JS
+Learning to develop applications using SAP CAP and JS